 There can be many valid reasons for reinstalling Microsoft Windows on your computer.
 However, if you perform Windows reinstall without proper preparation, then you may end up searching for passwords, IDs, settings and other crucial info or data.
-Therefore, prior to starting the reinstallation process on your computer you must know what to backup before reinstalling Windows so that you don’t end up in a mess afterwards.
+Therefore, prior to starting the reinstallation process on your computer, you must know things to do / what to backup before reinstalling Windows 11, 10, 7 PC so that you don’t end up in a mess afterwards.

 How to Backup before Reinstalling Windows